tari-project/rfcs/src/RFC-0120_Consensus.md

 The nonce MUST conform to the following:

 * MUST be transmitted as an unsigned 64-bit integer;
-* for RandomX blocks, thus MUST be 0
+* for RandomX blocks, this MUST be 0

 #### PoW

-This is the Proof of Work algorithm used to solve the Proof of Work.
-This is used in conjunction with the Nonce.
+This is the Proof of Work algorithm used to mine the block.
+It is used in conjunction with the nonce.

 The [PoW] MUST contain the following:

-* pow_algo as an enum (0 for RandomX, 1 for Sha3x).
+* pow_algo as an enum (0 for RandomX-M, 1 for Sha3x, 2 for RandomX-T and 3 for C29).
 * pow_data for RandomX blocks as an array of unsigned 8-bit integers (bytes) in little-endian format, containing the RandomX merge-mining Proof-of-Work data.
   * the RandomX seed, stored as `randomx_key` within the RandomX block, must have not been first seen in a block with confirmations more than `max_randomx_seed_height`.
 * pow_data for Sha3x blocks MUST be empty.